Rocky Balboa: Creed (2015)

-While training, Rocky suddenly stalls, vomits, and collapses in the gym.
-After doing a string of test ordered by the doctors at the emergency room, Rocky is diagnosed with an early case of non-Hodgkin lymphoma, making him confront his own mortality.
+Whilst in training with Donnie, Rocky suddenly vomits and collapses.
+After a string of tests, Rocky is diagnosed with an early case of non-Hodgkin lymphoma, making him confront his own mortality.
 At first, Rocky is hesitant to the option of chemotherapy, as he remembers the pain Adrian experienced as she underwent treatment for ovarian cancer.

-After a bitter argument with the former heavyweight champion, Donnie, greatly impacted by his coach's diagnosis, makes a pact with Rocky that they would fight their battles together, as Donnie prepares for his bout with Conlan and as Rocky undergoes treatment.
-As Donnie moves on in training, the effects of treatment begin to weaken Rocky, and because of this, Donnie acts as a caregiver to Rocky while helping him get up and go to the restroom, and uses the medical facility to his advantage; shadowboxing in the corridors and running up the stairs, passing doctors and nurses.
+After a bitter argument with Rocky, Donnie, greatly impacted by his coach's diagnosis, makes a pact with Rocky that they would fight their battles together, as Donnie prepares for his bout with Conlan and as Rocky undergoes treatment.
+As Donnie moves on in training, the effects of treatment begin to weaken Rocky, and Donnie acts as caregiver to Rocky, helping him get up and go to the bathroom, and uses the medical facility to his advantage; shadowboxing in the corridors and running up the stairs, passing doctors and nurses.

-With the match taking place in Liverpool, a calm Rocky teaches Donnie the hysterics that would ensue during the pre-fight press conference when Conlan tries to play mind games, and later helps in Donnie's girlfriend Bianca (Tessa Thompson) surprising Donnie in his hotel room.
-During the match, Rocky stands in Donnie's corner along with Bianca.
+With the match taking place in Liverpool, Rocky teaches Donnie the hysterics that would ensue during the pre-fight press conference when Conlan tries to play mind games, and later helps Donnie's girlfriend Bianca (Tessa Thompson) surprise Donnie in his hotel room.
+During the match, Rocky stands in Donnie's corner as the night progresses.
 Before the final round, Rocky grows concerned about the injuries that Donnie has sustained and tells him he is stopping the fight.
 However, Donnie wants to prove that he is "not a mistake", which emotionally impacts Rocky.
-He then tells Donnie that he wishes he had the chance to thank Apollo after Mickey died, but it does not match his appreciation of Donnie's tenacity that motivated him in his battle against his illness and tells him that he admires him.

-A newly motivated Adonis goes on to fights a competitive final round against Conlan, even knocking him down near the round's conclusion, but ultimately loses the match by split decision in a manner that mirrors Rocky's initial bout against Apollo.
+He tells Donnie he wishes he had the chance to thank Apollo after Mickey died, but it does not match his appreciation of Donnie's tenacity that motivated him in his battle against his illness.
+Adonis goes on to fight a competitive final round against Conlan, knocking him down near the round's conclusion, but ultimately loses the match by split decision in a manner that mirrors Rocky's initial bout against Apollo.

-The film concludes with Donnie taking a frail, but rather improving, Rocky back to the steps of the Philadelphia Museum of Art, which Rocky says is his "most favorite place."
+The film concludes with Donnie taking a frail, but improving, Rocky back to the steps of the Philadelphia Museum of Art, which Rocky says is his "most favorite place."
 Both look toward the Philadelphia skyline, remaining positive about their futures.